 If the job you’re interviewing for is focused on managing a team and you talk about how your dream job would involve working independently and only being responsible for your own goals, that’s going to kill your chances of getting hired.

-Hiring managers get excited when you show them an overlap between their job, and what you enjoy doing.
-Because that means you’re more likely to be motivated and stick around longer if they hire you.
+Hiring managers get excited when you show them some overlap between their job and what you enjoy doing… because that means you’re more likely to be motivated and stick around longer if they hire you.

-So always wrap your answer up by telling the hiring manager what you read or saw about their company that excited you.
+To wrap up your answer, tell the interviewer exactly what you read or saw about their company that excited you.
 That’s how to put their mind at ease in terms of why you wanted this job.